 Africa Agenda seeks to be inclusive ─ sharing extensive and diverse opinions ─ yet being fair, respectful, and open-minded.
-However, the organization encourages contributors, as well as commenters and subscribers on its website (s) to show respected for each others.
-Africa Agenda does not and will not allow profane language to be used on any of its materials, including the Africa agenda and Africa News Matters websites.
+However, the organization encourages contributors, as well as commenters and subscribers on its website (s) to show respect for each other.
+Africa Agenda does not and will not allow profane language to be used on any of its materials, including the Africa Agenda and Africa News Matters websites.

 Integrity of Material